OluomaIlobah/P2P-LENDING-MARKET-RESEARCH/README.md

 **ANALYSIS AND RESULTS**
 Comparative Analysis
-We worked closely with the product management team to gain a deep understanding of the product vision, features, and intended value proposition of Pedmonie.
+We worked closely with the product management team to gain a deep understanding of the product vision, features, and intended value proposition of Boro-Boro.

 We gather the required information particularly the Product Requirement Development (PRD) that enabled us carry out a comparatuve Analysis.